aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

         <hr>

-In summary, you can start with simple, cosmetic customizations to the default.html template, and gradually introduce a more complex structure to the genattrib.py output to meet varying business requirements.
+In summary, you can start with simple, cosmetic customizations to the default.html template, and gradually introduce a more complex structure to the attrib output to meet varying business requirements.

-## <a name="Rungenattrib.pytoGenerateaProductAttributionNoticePackage">Run genattrib.py to Generate a Product Attribution Notice Package</a>
+## <a name="RunattribtoGenerateaProductAttributionNoticePackage">Run attrib to Generate a Product Attribution Notice Package</a>

-When your Product BOM (your filtered software inventory) is ready, you can save it as a .csv file, and use it as input to run genattrib.py to generate your product attribution notice package.
-Note that genattrib.py will use the "about_file" column in your software inventory to get all the fields that it needs from your previously generated AboutCode files.
-The official genattrib.py parameters are defined here:
+When your Product BOM (your filtered software inventory) is ready, you can save it as a .csv file, and use it as input to run attrib to generate your product attribution notice package.
+Note that attrib will use the "about_file" column in your software inventory to get all the fields that it needs from your previously generated AttributeCode files.
+The official attrib parameters are defined here:

 * [https://github.com/dejacode/about-code-tool/blob/develop/USAGE.rst](https://github.com/dejacode/about-code-tool/blob/develop/USAGE.rst)

-Here is an example of a genattrib.py command:
+Here is an example of a attrib command:

-python genattrib.py --template_location=/Users/harrypotter/myAboutFiles/my_attribution_template_v1.html --mapping /Users/harrypotter/myAboutFiles/ /Users/harrypotter/myAboutFiles/myProject-attribution-document.html /Users/dclark1330/cipher/myProject-attribution-input.csv
+about attrib --template_location=/Users/harrypotter/myAboutFiles/my_attribution_template_v1.html --mapping /Users/harrypotter/myAboutFiles/ /Users/harrypotter/myAboutFiles/myProject-attribution-document.html /Users/dclark1330/cipher/myProject-attribution-input.csv

-Note that this example genattrib.py command does the following:
+Note that this example attrib command does the following:

 * Activates the --template_location option to specify a custom output template.

 * Activates the --mapping option to use a custom MAPPING.CONFIG file.

-* Specifies the path of the AboutCode files needed to generate the output document.
+* Specifies the path of the AttributeCode files needed to generate the output document.

 * Specifies the full path (include file name) of the output document to be generated.

 * Specifies the path of the filtered software inventory to control the processing.

-A successful execution of genattrib.py will create a .html file that is ready to use to meet your attribution requirements.
+A successful execution of attrib will create a .html file that is ready to use to meet your attribution requirements.

-# <a name="Usingabout.pytoGenerateaSoftwareInventory">Using about.py to Generate a Software Inventory</a>
+# <a name="UsinginventorytoGenerateaSoftwareInventory">Using inventory to Generate a Software Inventory</a>

-##<a name="GenerateaSoftwareInventoryofYourCodebasefromAboutCodeFiles"> Generate a Software Inventory of Your Codebase from AboutCode Files</a>
+##<a name="GenerateaSoftwareInventoryofYourCodebasefromAttributeCodeFiles"> Generate a Software Inventory of Your Codebase from AttributeCode Files</a>

 One of the major features of the ABOUT File specification is that the .ABOUT files are very simple text files that can be created, viewed and edited using any standard text editor.
 Your software development and maintenance processes may require or encourage your software developers to maintain .ABOUT files and/or associated text files manually.
-For example, when a developer addresses a software licensing issue with a component, it is appropriate to adjust the associated AboutCode files manually.
+For example, when a developer addresses a software licensing issue with a component, it is appropriate to adjust the associated AttributeCode files manually.

-If your organization adopts the practice of manually creating and maintaining AboutCode files, you can easily re-create your software inventory from your codebase using about.py.
-The official about.py parameters are defined here:
+If your organization adopts the practice of manually creating and maintaining AttributeCode files, you can easily re-create your software inventory from your codebase using inventory.
+The official inventory parameters are defined here:

 * [https://github.com/dejacode/about-code-tool/blob/develop/USAGE.rst](https://github.com/dejacode/about-code-tool/blob/develop/USAGE.rst)

-A successful execution of about.py will create a complete software inventory in .csv format.
+A successful execution of inventory will create a complete software inventory in .csv format or .json format based on defined format.